 Yes.
 You have the right to revoke your proxy before it is voted at the Annual General Meeting.
-You may vote again on a later date within the proxy voting deadlines described above by internet or by telephone (only your latest proxy submitted prior to the meeting will be counted), or by signing and returning a new proxy card with a later date, or by attending the meeting brokerage firm, bank, broker-dealer or other similar organization, then you are the beneficial owner of shares held in "street name."
-As a beneficial owner, you have the right to direct your bank or brokerage firm how to vote the shares held in your account.

-and voting in person.
+You may vote again on a later date within the proxy voting deadlines described above by internet or by telephone (only your latest proxy submitted prior to the meeting will be counted), or by signing and returning a new proxy card with a later date, or by attending the meeting and voting in person.
 However, your attendance at the Annual General Meeting will not automatically revoke a previously submitted proxy unless you actually vote in person at the meeting or file a written instrument with our Company Secretary prior to the start of the meeting requesting that your prior proxy be revoked.